oznogon/gattaibushido-public/rules/03_basic_play.md

 ## (Optional) Step 4: Rumble!

+(Finally!
+It's time to break out those robots and fight some goddamn big giant monsters!)

+When all other options fail, when the Big Giant Monster comes screaming at you, when humanity needs a final bastion to defend it against otherworldly annihilation, it's time to Rumble!

+Initiated by the "**Initiate Rumble / Summon BGM**" Drive action, a Rumble adds up to *four* additional stages to an active Throwdown.

+### A Whole New Level of Action

+Once a Rumble begins, the action is taken to a *much* bigger scale.
+Where the Pilots' previous actions focused on themselves and their personal scope of issues, Rumbles bring out the big toys and the giant monsters, with actions that can level entire cities (or more!) in a heartbeat.

+As such, a few mechanical components come into play during Rumbles, overriding those of the base Throwdown.
+The result is that some of the core mechanics (draw, strike range, etc) change on the new scale of battle.
+We break down these changes below based on which side of the battle you're on:

+**Pilots:**

+* **Charges:** The assembled Final Form has its own special bank of Charges that empower the Rumble Techs.
+Each Tech costs one Charge, with output based on the current Rumble Stage (1-4).
+* **Harmony:** Team Harmony is "locked-in" for the entire duration of a Rumble. +Schism triggers instead cause direct Endurance damage to your Final Form, distributed across Robos as your Head decides.
+* **Strike Range:** Your personal Strike Ranges no longer apply.
+Instead, your Final Form's actions have a Strike Range equal to the current Team Harmony.
+This cannot be modified except by effects that explicitly modify Rumble Strike.
+* **Techs:** Your Final Form has access to new Rumble Techs based on your chosen Positions.
+Unless otherwise specified, none of your Chroma or Weapon Techs can be used during Rumble stages, however your Robo's Techs still apply.

+**Coach:**

+(TBD)

 ###### (SIDEBAR: Why Not Just Rumble All the Time?)

 > (playtest note: this may be obvious information. possibly cut from final)